-One of the curious facts about Andorra that hikers will love the most is this: thanks to its over 60 mountain trails, you can travel throughout Andorra without setting foot on tarmac, by following the Gran Recorrido País trail.
+One of the interesting facts about Andorra that hikers will love the most is this: thanks to its over 60 mountain trails, you can travel throughout Andorra without setting foot on tarmac, by following the Gran Recorrido País trail.
 There are also 29 mountain refuges where you can spend the night during your journey, surrounded by nature.

-Except for the Vatican, Andorra has over 20 museums in an area of just 180 square miles.
+Except for the Vatican.
+Andorra has over 20 museums in an area of just 180 square miles.
 Undoubtedly, a detail that speaks volumes about the people of Andorra and their cultural interests.
 They are the perfect places to learn about our culture, legends, traditions, customs and much more.
 Because a thousand years of history takes some telling.

-Andorra is one of the few countries in the world where 10% of the country has been declared World Heritage Sites by the UNESCO.
+Andorra is one of the few countries in the world where 10% of the country has been declared World Heritage Sites by UNESCO.
 The Madriu-Perafita-Claror Valley is outstanding for its beauty, and has pastures, meadows and extensive forest areas.
 There are also perfectly preserved “bordes” (traditional mountain cabins), paths and remains of ancient forges, testimony to the way the Andorrans have used natural resources for over 700 years.

 When you need to forget about your daily routine, you can come to relax in Southern Europe’s largest thermal spa complex: Caldea.
 Here you will have over 322,917 square feet to take it easy with your family, or you could relax with your partner in Inúu and give your younger children the chance to enjoy the unique Likids experience.
 Which will you choose?